|

 as well have a

-full concrete foundation as have rocks masked by mortar.
+full concrete foundation as have rocks masked over with mortar.
 I thought it

-important not to go any further down that path.
+important not to go any further along that path.

 |